2025–26 Arizona Wildcats men's basketball team: 2025 recruiting class

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Arizona 2025 Basketball Commitments".
+Rivals.
+Retrieved June 2, 2025.; "2025 Arizona Wildcats Basketball Recruiting Class".
+ESPN.
+Retrieved June 2, 2025.; "2025 Team Ranking".
+Rivals.
+Retrieved June 2, 2025.; "2025 Arizona 24/7 Sports Basketball Commits".
+247Sports.
+Retrieved June 2, 2025.; "Arizona 2025 Basketball Commitments".
+On3.
+Retrieved June 2, 2025.;

 Red and Blue game

 Arizona played its annual Red Blue game on October 3, 2025.
 The team was split into two teams, Red and Blue and proceeded to play an inter-squad scrimmage.
 The night featured a basketball game with Arizona's Adaptive Athletics wheelchair basketball team, a three-point contest that had two members of the men's team: Anthony Dell'Orso and Evan Nelson and two members of the Arizona women's team: Mickayla Perdue and Mireia Jurado and a dunk contest featuring four members of the men's team: Dwayne Aristode, Mabil Mawut, Addison Arnold, and Koa Peat.

 The three point contest was won won by Dell'Orso, who defeated Perdue of the women's team, 19−18 in the final round.
 The dunk contest was judged by Hannah Fields, Myles O'Neal, Rob Gronkowski, Mix Master Mike, and Camille Kostek.
 The two final contestants of the dunk contest were Aristode and Arnold but the dunk contest was won by Gronkowski who jumped over a power wheel car, with all the judges giving him a ten for a combined score of fifty.

 In the inter-squad scrimmage the Red team, which was coached by assistant coach TJ Benson defeated the Blue team 45−44, which was coached by assistant coach Ken Nakagawa.
-Brayden Burries, who played on the Red team lead all scoring with twenty-two points, four players: Dell'Orso (Blue), Motiejus Krivas (Blue), Burries (Red) and Tobe Awaka (Red) had five rebounds and Jaden Bradley lead both teams in assists with four.
-Gronkowski, snuck on to the court to play with the Blue team wearing a wig, fake mustache and jersey that said the name "Rocky Gronkstone" but was later ejected by the officials.
+Brayden Burries, who played on the Red team, led all scoring with twenty-two points, four players: Dell'Orso (Blue), Motiejus Krivas (Blue), Burries (Red) and Tobe Awaka (Red) had five rebounds, and Jaden Bradley led both teams in assists with four.
+Gronkowski, snuck onto the court to play with the Blue team wearing a wig, fake mustache and jersey with the name "Rocky Gronkstone", but was ejected by the officials.